potat0ka/Nepal-meat-shop/documentation.md

 ### 1.1 Background
 The Nepal Meat Shop platform is a modern, bilingual e-commerce application designed specifically for the Nepali meat industry.
 The platform addresses the unique challenges of meat retail in Nepal, including cultural preferences, language barriers, and traditional payment methods.

-**Current State (December 2024)**: The platform has been successfully cleaned and optimized as a MongoDB-only e-commerce solution.
-All SQLAlchemy components, duplicate files, and unused dependencies have been removed, resulting in a streamlined, production-ready codebase with `mongo_app.py` as the main entry point.
+**Current State (January 2025)**: The platform has been successfully cleaned and optimized as a MongoDB-only e-commerce solution with enhanced AI chat capabilities.
+All duplicate files, debug code, and unused dependencies have been removed, resulting in a streamlined, production-ready codebase with `mongo_app.py` as the main entry point.

-**Recent Platform Cleanup (December 2024)**:
+**Recent Platform Cleanup (January 2025)**:
+- ✅ **Duplicate Files Removed**: Eliminated duplicate QR codes, profile templates, contact/about pages
-- ✅ Removed duplicate route files (`auth.py`, `main.py`, `products.py`, `orders.py`)
+- ✅ **Cache Cleaned**: Removed all __pycache__ directories and compiled Python files
-- ✅ Deleted unused SQLAlchemy models (`user.py`, `product.py`, `order.py`)
+- ✅ **Structure Organized**: Streamlined templates and static file organization
-- ✅ Updated `requirements.txt` with only necessary dependencies
+- ✅ **Dependencies Updated**: Updated requirements.txt with correct Python 3.9+ dependencies
+- ✅ **Documentation Updated**: Fresh deployment guide and updated README
+- ✅ **Import References Verified**: All imports validated and working correctly
-- ✅ Cleaned and optimized codebase structure
+- ✅ **Production Ready**: Cleaned codebase optimized for deployment
-- ✅ Updated all documentation to reflect current architecture
-- ✅ Verified platform functionality after cleanup
+- ✅ **Functionality Tested**: Core platform features verified working after cleanup

 ### 1.2 Scope
 This documentation covers the complete technical implementation of the platform, including: